owikle/dh-analog/content/1-textmining.md

 ## Text Mining involves pattern matching:

-- Identify similarities in a large corpus
+- Identify **similarities** in a large corpus
-    - Overarching trends across a whole set
+    - Overarching trends across a whole set of texts
     - Association within sets
     - Categorization of new items being added to a set

-- Identify differences
+- Identify **differences**
-    - Outliers and anomalies
+    - Outliers and anomalies between texts

 - Combine the two
     - Clusters of similar groups with indications of outlier groups